MingchenXia/Ymir/README.md

 - [Affinoid algebras](Affinoid-Algebras.pdf)

-> To do: include Temkin's proof of the Gerritzen--Grauert theorem; Ducros' proof of the excellence of affinoid algebras.
+> To do: include Ducros' proof of the excellence of affinoid algebras.

-> Unfortunately, I cannot figure out why Temkin's version of Gerritzen--Grauert theorem implies the usual statement: each affinoid domain is a finite union of affinoid domains.
-See the remark in this chapter for details!